How to Build a Software Product from Scratch?

 Step 2: Planning

-This is where a clear framework of development is created by breaking down the project into smaller manageable tasks, setting deadlines, and setting clear priorities.
+Project planning is crucial in creating a comprehensive project plan by breaking down the project into smaller manageable tasks, setting deadlines, and setting clear priorities.
 This phase ensures that steps are not skipped and everything runs smoothly.

 • Identify the most valuable features you want to prioritize, then organize them into smaller milestones with clear deliverables and timelines for each.